-Take advantage of the accessibility features in OS X when you use iTunes to sync with iPhone.
-In the Finder, choose Help > Help Center, then search for "accessibility."
+Take advantage of the accessibility features in OS X when you use iTunes to sync information and content from your iTunes library to iPad.
+In the Finder, choose Help > Help Center (or Help > Mac Help in OS X Yosemite), then search for "accessibility."

-For more information about iPhone and OS X accessibility features, see www.apple.com/accessibility.
+For more information about iPad and OS X accessibility features, go to www.apple.com/accessibility.